coder/coder/docs/tutorials/istio.md

-# Configure Istio Service Mesh
+# Integrate Coder with Istio

 Use Istio service mesh for your Coder workspace traffic to implement access controls, encrypt service-to-service communication, and gain visibility into your workspace network patterns.
 This guide walks through the required steps to configure the Istio service mesh for use with Coder.